Patuli-Pahlawan-Tuli/Patuli-ML/README.md

 1. Create a new notebook on Google Colab.
 2. Import the notebook from this repository.
-3. Go to your roboflow account and **get your API key in the account settings** format.
+3. Go to your roboflow account **to get your API key in the account settings** and then store it in `.env` file.
 Alternatively, You can also download it manually by visiting our dataset links above and download the dataset in VOC format, then moving it to project directory into **images** folder.
 By doing this, you can skip the downloading process of the dataset in the notebook.
 4. Follow the steps in the notebook to train the model.
 5. After you have finished training the model, you can download the model from the notebook.